AdobeDocs/deliverability-learn.en/help/putting-it-in-practice/ac-ssl-certificate-request.md

 ---
-title: CSR and SSL Certificate request process
+title: SSL Certificate request process
-description:  Learn how to install SSL Certificates on the subdomains you delegated to Adobe.
+description:  Learn how to install SSL certificates on the subdomains you delegated to Adobe.
+feature: Putting it in practice
-feature: Deliverability
+topics: Deliverability
 kt:
 thumbnail:
 doc-type: article